Shane (1953)

 Shane

-The film was the first flat wide-screen color western to be produced and was a box-office and a critical hit.
+The film was a box-office and a critical hit.
 It received six Academy Award nominations including Best Picture and Best Director, and won one - Loyal Griggs for Best Cinematography, Color.
+It was ranked third on the AFI's list of 10 greatest Westerns and at number 45 in their list of Greatest Movies of All Time.

-In 1993, the movie was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 1993, the movie was selected for preservation in the United States National Film Registry by the Library of Congress.

 But Good triumphs, so very deeply, indeed, that Shane comes to see his own effect on this charming little family, mounts his obedient steed, and rides away at film's end.
 He first gently explains to Joey why he must leave and then, in an unforgettable movie ending, he rides off into a sunset that outshines all sunsets.
 After him runs an anguished and confused Little Joey, crying out "Come back, Shane!"